nl4opt/nl4opt.github.io/pages/submissions.md

          │   ...
 ```

+Please ensure that all file and folder names are correct, you can refer to our [evaluation script](https://github.com/nl4opt/nl4opt-competition/blob/main/evaluate_submission.sh) for details.
 Lastly, please ensure your script finish execution in a reasonable amount of time (<10 min), and refrain from downloading unnecessarily large files to the local file system.

 ## Tips
 If you don't want to upload your code to Google Drive, you can download your submission files in your script `evaluate.sh` to the local directory (e.g. using wget).
 We will be erasing all data on the instance after each evaluation session.